smadjid/smadjid.github.io/_pages/activities.md

 ### PADLAD Working group
 *Research, Design, Development.
 Member*

-The PaDLAD WG aims at bringing together multi-disciplinary expertise and channeling efforts towards the development of methods and tools that support the design of learning analytics dashboards.
-A number of researchers, designers, and educational engineers from different organizations are involved in this effort.
+During my work on the design and generation of learning dashboards, I have been involved in the initiation of the [PaDLAD working group](https://padlad.github.io).
+This group focuses on the development of methods and tools to support the design of learning analytics dashboards.
+It embraces participatory design at all levels, including organizing participatory workshops to improve the tools, collecting and sharing feedback from various stakeholders (teachers, students, administrators, researchers), disseminating the work produced by the group through different channels, and promoting and sharing the results through scientific publications and various media.

 ### CERIST Digital Library (CERIST DL)
 *Development, Management and Administration.
 Executive Member*